spencertipping/tau/doc/zeta.md

 # ζ
-There are two conceptual pieces: ζ, the queue, and ζb, the backing store for it.
+There are two conceptual pieces: ζ, the queue, and ζb, the backing store for it. ζ is higher-level and manages λ scheduling, whereas ζb is really just a bounded linear allocator.

+## ζ/λ
+ζ can track zero or more λs waiting for either end of the queue to become available.
+Not much to it, aside from noting that some ζ operations need to be atomic (like read-and-free), but this happens naturally.

 ## ζb